zettsu-t/cppMockgen/notes.md

 This section describes steps to generate mock and stub code.

+### Create an all-in-one header file (optional)

+_CppFileParser_ reads source files, collects header files that the source files include, and writes it to a file specified with the -outheaderfile option.

+1. Launches _clang++ -H_ with -I and -D options same as for preprocessors.
+1. Filters out system headers.
+It uses partial matching and may cause a mismatch in your project directories.
+1. Writes include directives with absolute paths that helps to build in any directory.

+System headers mean
+* Paths explicitly specified with -isystem and -cxx-isystem
+* System internal paths that clang -### tells with -internal-isystem
+* Linux and Cygwin system directories /usr/include and /usr/lib.
+If you need to add directories such as /opt, change _CLANG_SYSTEM_HEADER_DEFAULT_SET_.

 ### Preprocess a header file by the clang front end

 Before parsing input files, CppMockGen launches the clang front end to